shiki25wyh/aimbot_yolo/README.md

 Open CSGO first
 $ python aimbot.py

-press E or Q break
+press E or Q to break

 The model is only for testing, which is not precise enough.